Saurian-Dash/project_04__data_lake_with_spark/README.md

 ## Setup Instructions

+### Requirements
+- Python version 3.6 or higher
+- An AWS IAM user with permission to read from and write to S3.

 ### Create an IAM User
 - Create an AWS account with full access to AWS services.
 - Sign in to the [IAM console](https://console.aws.amazon.com/iam/) with your AWS credentials.